AlibabaCloudDocs/cfw/intl.en-US/Security Notification/[Threat Intelligence] Attacks on Jenkins.md

 Risk level: High

 Policy-based protection: Cloud Firewall provides virtual patches to fix this vulnerability.
-We recommend that you enable [Intrusion Prevention](../../../../intl.en-US/User Guide/Security policies/Intrusion prevention policies.md#) to avoid this vulnerability.
+We recommend that you enable the Virtual Patches in [Intrusion Prevention](../../../../intl.en-US/User Guide/Security policies/Intrusion prevention policies.md#) to defend against this vulnerability.